danielsaidi/Sheeeeeeeeet/README.md

 ### Buttons

-Action sheet buttons are used to apply or discard the effects of an action sheet.
-`Sheeeeeeeeet` has the following built-in types:
+Action sheet buttons are used to apply or discard an action sheet. `Sheeeeeeeeet` has the following built-in button types:

 * [OK button][ActionSheetOkButton] - A standard ok/apply button
 * [Cancel button][ActionSheetCancelButton] - A standard cancel button